motorina0/cashu-js-wallet/README.md

 ### 4. Client (Bob)
 - stores this data.
 It represents eCash tokens
 - it proves the invoice was paid
-- if lost or stollen the tokens cannot be accessed anymore
+- if lost or stolen the tokens cannot be accessed anymore
 ```
     C = C' - r*A                        // remove the blinding factor
       = a * (Y + r*G) - r*A